jaec89/Foosummer/README.md

 Team FooSummer will recreate and redesign the classic Atari 2600 game `Asteroids`.

 ## Game Objective
-You are a space pirate that is hiding from the Galaxy Federation Space Police Force (GFSPF) in an asteroid belt.
-Your goal is to escape the GFSPF while gathering rare materials present in the asteroids.
+You are a space pirate that is attacking a trade convoy guarded by the Galaxy Federation Space Police Force (GFSPF).
+Your goal is to neutralize the GFSPF while stealing cargos from the convoy.

 ## Meet the Team
 - Brenda Rosas: Computer Science and Engineering, Senior.